-4. Habits and Actions
+4. Building New Habits

 The game changers were:

-- The new programmable coffee maker that has my coffee ready.
+- The new programmable coffee maker that has my coffee ready

-- The keep-warm coffee mug because I only like burning hot coffee.
+- The keep-warm coffee mug because I only like burning hot coffee

-- Flavoured coffee (Vanilla nut creme found at Winners is my current favourite).
+- Flavoured coffee (Vanilla nut creme found at Winners is my current favourite)

-- Bubly (lime or cherry) because the crispness of the bubbles is strong enough (thanks Joanne).
+- Bubly (lime or cherry) because the crispness of the bubbles is strong enough

 It never works.
 I had a small injury and went right back to the same old patterns in everything.
 Note to self: You can’t change everything at once.
 If you successfully change one thing at a time, one thing after another, you will always come out ahead in the long run.
 I chose to prioritize quitting Diet Coke.